Vindulamj/IntersectionZoo-Docs/docs/source/benchmarking.rst

 **Productivity in generalization**: Productivity is when the learned policies generalization beyond seen training data.
 To test this in PPO and DDPG, we perform an OOD evaluation by using a policy trained on SLC CMDP with zero-shot transfer to Atlanta CMDP.
-The resultant performance histogram is given in Figure 1c.
+The resultant performance histogram is given in Figure (c).
 Note that from previous analysis, it was evident that the DDPG policy trained on SLC
 CMDP seems to perform better than the policy trained on Atlanta CMDP.
 However, even after the transfer, both DDPG and PPO seem to perform poorly, further indicating the limitations of existing RL algorithms when it comes to generalization across problem variations.